Richard-Shimada/Heart-disease-prediction-based-on-demographic-and-clinical-factors/README.md

 ## Modeling

 A number of classification models were tested - KNN, Logistic Regression, Decision tree, XGBoost, LGBM, and Gradient Boosting.
-The XGBoost model performed the best, with Logistic Regression coming as the best non boosting model.
+The XGBoost model performed the best, with Logistic Regression being the best non boosting model.
 Hyperparameter tuning and feature engineering were applied to these two models in an attempt to improve their performance.

 ## Results